Scheduled MonumentsEnglandThe White Cross at the junction of five roads, White Cross

 What is The White Cross at the junction of five roads, White Cross?

-The White Cross is a medieval wayside cross located at the junction of five roads near White Cross in Herefordshire.
+The White Cross at White Cross is a roadside cross marking the junction of five roads in Herefordshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014909.

 Who is responsible for protecting The White Cross at the junction of five roads, White Cross?